AnthonyRodriguez0506/AnthonyRodriguez0506/README.md

 # I'm Anthony Rodríguez
 Full Stack Software Developer in the Dominican Republic.

 ### Hi there 👋

 - 🔭 I'm currently working on: My web portfolio.
 - 🌱 I'm currently learning: Tailwind, JS, React and Python.
 - ⚡ Fun fact: I like Graphic Design.

 ## 🛠💻 My Skills
 • HTML
 • CSS
 • JavaScript
 • React
 • Python
 • My SQL

 And many more coming soon... 👀

 ## 👨‍💻 🚀 About Me
-Hello, my name is Anthony Rodríguez and I am 17 years old.
+My name is Anthony Rodríguez and I am 17 years old.

 I was born in the Dominican Republic.
 I am a passionate Junior Full Stack Developer with a solid foundation in various web technologies, including: